Fisheries And Fishermen Hard Hit By Decline Of Oysters On Gulf Coast

 Down on the docks at the Biloxi harbor, Van Pham is scooping white shrimp from a cooler to sell from the boat the April Dawn.
 He's one of only a handful of fishermen selling seafood from their boats.
 Pham says business is slow, and the shrimp are hard to come by.

-"Right now in Biloxi right now don't have no shrimp," says Pham.
+"Right now in Biloxi, right now don't have no shrimp," says Pham.
 "I have to go all the way to Mobile to get the shrimp."

-That's an eight hour run for him, with extra fuel.
+That's an eight-hour run for him, with extra fuel.
 And he didn't really catch enough shrimp to make a profit.

 "This year we don't make no money," he says.
 "It's hard for us to survive."